MPI-Dortmund/cryolo/source/tutorials/text_modules/data_prep_pick_particles.rst

 Here is how to pick particles:

-First you need to create a new layer for picking particles.
-Switch to the tab :guilabel:`Organize_layer` and click :guilabel:`Create particle layer`.
+First you need to create a new layer for picking particles:

+1. Switch to the tab :guilabel:`Organize_layer`
+2. Click :guilabel:`Create particle layer`.
 I assume that you only have one image stack open, in case you don't please adapt :guilabel:`Target image layer` accordingly.
-Switch to the :guilabel:`boxmanager` tab.
+3. Switch to the :guilabel:`boxmanager` tab.
 Open the list of coordinates by pressing the little :guilabel:`+`.
-You can now navigate in the image tree.
+You can now navigate in the image tree and start picking.

 .. |plus| image:: ../img/napari/plus_icon.png
 .. |arrow| image:: ../img/napari/shape_arrow_icon.png